damonDevelops/Tradie-Connect-Frontend/README.md

 # TradieConnect README

 ## About the Project
 This repository is for the development of a system for the University of Wollongong, the subject is CSIT314 (Systems Development Methodologies).
-The system will allow two types of users, a Tradie (tradesperson) and a customer who requires the services of a tradesperson.
-The customer can put out a request for a Trade service that needs doing (tiling, plumbing, electrical etc) which will be broadcast to all Tradies that qualify.
-The Tradies can then choose to apply for the job and finally the customer can review applied Tradies and accept a job.
-The system will include other functions and features such as reviewing work, generating reports and managing their payment type.
+The system will allow for three types of users.
+1. System Admin: This user can see all customers, all service providers and all requests.
+They can also view all of these plus additional statistics in a report PDF
+2. Customer: A customer can make a new request, review and accept a service provider and review a completed job.
+They can also generate report data on their account information (payment info), as well as the requests they've made.
+They can also update personal information
+3. Service Provider: The Service Providers can apply for available jobs (same skill as job and within 50 kilometres of the customer).
+If they're accepted, the job moves into their current requests.
+Once completed, the service provider can mark the job as completed.
+This will allow the customer to review the job and they will receive this review whenever it is completed.
+The service provider can also generate report PDF data with statistics and information on available, current and past jobs.
+They too can edit their user information.

 ## Team:
 - Damon O'Neil (Lead Frontend Developer)